ram-rom/Final-Project/README.md

 implemented in hardware, and rely both on the current branch instruction as well as dynamic history execution.
 In our project we looked at implementing several dynamic branch prediction algorithms in a hardware simulator known as SimpleScalar.
-The algorithms we implemented are: 1) dynamic perceptrons and 2)gshare.
+The algorithms we implemented are: dynamic perceptrons and gshare.
 Dynamic perceptrons uses a table of perceptrons (table of weights) to train and improve the speculative performance of the branch predictor.
 Weights are incremented when the branch was taken and decremented otherwise.
 The branch is taken when the